-The HRP showcases the rich musical talent of the community in four exciting programs throughout the season: October, December, March, and May.
+The Hampton Roads Philharmonic (HRP) showcases the community’s rich musical talent in four exciting programs throughout the season: October, December, March, and May.
 A diverse orchestra, the HRP includes active and retired military, music teachers, students, senior citizens, and youth.
 Welcoming familiar and new composers alike, the orchestra actively commissions new works each season.

 In 2013, talented professional and amateur musicians in the community – active and retired military, teachers and students, senior citizens and youth, former concertmasters, and community members – signed on to the dream of creating a new orchestra to the Hampton Roads area.
 That summer, the Hampton Roads Philharmonic (HRP) was born.